Cygnus Shawl -- Knitting Patterns -- PDF Download

 The sample of the Cygnus Lace Shawl pattern is shown here knit with Cedar Hill Farm Co.
 Single Sheep (1050 yds) in the Natural colorway.

 Please Note: At the time of purchase, you will need to provide an email address to which the pattern(s) can be sent.
 Patterns will be emailed to you upon completion of sale and verification of payment.
 Patterns purchased through this shop are non-refundable due to the nature of the product and the ability to save the file to your computer.

 All patterns include customer support, so if you are confused about a direction or have a question about a yarn substitution, feel free to contact me, the designer, at email@example.com.

-The patterns available for purchase through this shop are protected by copyright laws.
-They cannot be reproduced for personal profit or individual sale without the written consent of the designer, Keya Kuhn.
+The patterns available for purchase through this shop are subject to copyright laws.
+They cannot be reproduced for personal profit, charitable gain, or individual sale without the written consent of the designer, Keya Kuhn.

 All About That Curve Ankle Socks-- Knitting Patterns -- PDF Download